KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Rest by Tuxdiver](https://github.com/Tuxdiver/MMM-Rest)

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
-2. No image found.
+3. No image found.
-3. Typo: Found `Magic Mirror` in file `MMM-Rest.js`: Replace it with `MagicMirror²`.
+4. Typo: Found `Magic Mirror` in file `MMM-Rest.js`: Replace it with `MagicMirror²`.
-4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Rijks by 73cirdan](https://github.com/73cirdan/MMM-Rijks)